upbound/docs/content/contribute/features.md

 ### Image pop-outs

-Use the `lightbox=true` option to create a pop-out of an image that is full sized.
+Use the `lightbox=true` option to create a pop-out of an image that's full sized.

 <!-- vale gitlab.SubstitutionWarning = NO -->